Edjugaad/AskEdgar-demo/README.md

 CREDITS: Code heavily based on https://github.com/mayooear/gpt4-pdf-chatbot-langchain.
 We based our code on this demo out of the many QA chatbot demos out there because of its simple codebase, which allows for quicker iteration.
-Unfortunately, out of the box performance is insufficient to tackle all kinds of questions for financial data, which is why we started this project since there is a lot of interest in applying LLMs particularly on this domain of data.
+Unfortunately, out of the box performance is insufficient to tackle all kinds of questions for financial data, which is why we started this project since there is a lot of interest in applying LLMs on this kind of data.